Executive Headshots: How Match Production Delivers Corporate Portraits in NYC

 The call usually sounds like this: “We have a board meeting Friday.
 The website refresh goes live Monday.
 We need executive headshots for twelve executives.
 Can you do it this week?”

-Welcome to New York City, the world's busiest business stage, where business moves faster than your calendar, and “urgent” is the default.
+Welcome to New York City, the world’s busiest business stage, where business moves faster than your calendar, and “urgent” is the default.
 Executive headshots rarely arrive with perfect planning.
 A new CEO starts, or two CEOs swap roles, a C-suite title changes, investors want an updated deck, or someone finally notices the LinkedIn headshot was taken eight years ago.
+Executive headshots are also frequently needed for conferences, seminars, and other professional gatherings, where timely and professional images are essential for documentation and promotion.
 Suddenly, an assistant is guarding a 17-minute window like it’s classified information, and clients want answers fast.

 Our job isn’t to complain about the timeline.
 Our job is to build a process that survives the timeline—so executives walk away with professional headshots that look intentional, not rushed—and professional everywhere they’re used.